PerezFromHell/conversation-extension-framework/README.md

 ### Storing a User Response

-Sometimes a developer will need to store a user's response, for instance, Watson may ask the user a question and need to store that information for later.
+Sometimes a developer will need to store a user's next response, for instance, Watson may ask the user a question and need to store that information for later.
 The application allows for this situation to be quickly and simply addressed with the following syntax on Watson Conversation.

 ```
 {